Farm chemical importers vow to sue govt over ban

 "The government should bear responsibility for failing to realise the economic impact a ban would cause," Wirawut Katanyukun, chairman of the Thai Agro-Business Association said on Monday.

-He did not spell out exactly when the group will lodge its petition with the court.
-However its aim is to see the National Committe on Hazardous Substances nullify the ban.
+He did not spell out exactly when the group will lodge its petition with the Administrative Court.
+However its aim is to see the National Hazardous Substances Committee (NHSC) nullify the ban.

-The 26-member committee voted on Oct 22 to upgrade paraquat, glyphosate and chlorpyrifos from Type 3 toxic substances to Type 4, effectively prohibiting their production, import, export or possession.
+The 26-member NHSC voted on Oct 22 to upgrade paraquat, glyphosate and chlorpyrifos from Type 3 toxic substances to Type 4, effectively prohibiting their production, import, export or possession.

 Mr Wirawut said farm chemical importers have been severely affected because they have to sell their stocks back to the manufacturers at low prices and take responsibility for transportation costs.